sphinx-doc/sphinx/doc/theming.rst

 * **basic** -- This is a basically unstyled layout used as the base for the other themes, and usable as the base for custom themes as well.
 The HTML contains all important elements like sidebar and relation bar.
-There is one option (which is inherited by the other themes):
+There are these options (which are inherited by the other themes):

   - **nosidebar** (true or false): Don't include the sidebar.
 Defaults to false.

+  - **sidebarwidth** (an integer): Width of the sidebar in pixels.
+(Do not include ``px`` in the value.)
+Defaults to 230 pixels.

 * **default** -- This is the default theme, which looks like `the Python documentation <http://docs.python.org/>`_.
 It can be customized via these